 Defense cuts will leave some craters

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday December 3, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, December 3, 1991

 Despite a year of debate, there is still considerable uncertainty about the likely magnitude of future U.S. defense budget cuts.

 During the recent budget summit, Senate Armed Services Committee Chairman Sam Nunn, D-GA., was able to keep the reductions in the 4% range (after inflation) for 1991-93.
 But many observers feel he will not be able to hold this rate in future debates.

 The Nunn numbers are under assault by Senators Jim Sasser, D-Tenn., Howard Metzenbaum, D-Ohio, and others who are pushing for deeper cuts – some as high as 10% annually.
 The range is likely to be somewhere between 4% and 10%, where 4% is now the floor and not the ceiling for future cuts.

 While the situation in the Persian Gulf will have short-term impact on this number, the Mideast deployment is unlikely to reverse the downward trend during the 1990s.

 Overall, the impact of defense spending cuts is likely to be much less than originally estimated.
 A 4% cut in a category that represents, at most, 6% of the GNP is unlikely to have a major macroeconomic effect.
 Defense spending is neither the source nor the cure for the nation’s macroeconomic woes.

 Long-term, the effects of defense spending cuts are likely to be mild and will actually result in an increase in GNP as resources are reallocated to more productive uses.

 The real impact of the defense cuts are short-term and will be felt primarily by specific hard-hit communities.
 Cuts will also affect the size and shape of the defense industrial base.